janusquadrifrons/J-Tools4AutoCad/README.md

 #### CLOSEALLUNSAVED
 -Function      : Closes all documents in the active session without saving.\
 -Purpose       : Instant termination of the session without bothering/waiting any dialogues.

+#### WIPEOUTDELETEHERE
+-Function      : Deletes all wipeout objects from the current space.\
+-Purpose       : Simplifying 3rd-party drawings.

+#### WIPEOUTDELETEBLOCK
+-Function      : Deletes all wipeout objects from a selected block and its nested chain of blocks.\
+-Purpose       : Simplifying 3rd-party drawings.